-Infrared Vs. Regular Heating Pad: Which one to Choose?
+Infrared vs Regular Heating Pad: Which is Better?

 Heat therapy is the most common way of easing muscle stiffness, joint pain or muscle spams.
 Also known as thermotherapy, heat therapy typically involves the use of heating pads that are applied to inflamed or sore muscles.

 The benefits of using heat therapy are manifold, as it increases the blood flow to the area where it’s applied and the increased blood flow brings proteins and oxygen along with.

 Although there are many ways to use heat as a source of pain relief, nowadays, heating pads have made it easy and convenient to conduct heat therapy in the comfort of your home.